Gołdap: World War I and II

 During World War I Goldap was a scene of fierce fighting on the Eastern Front, which passed through the town twice.
 As a result, it was almost completely destroyed.
 The town was rebuilt, and soon after the war ended it reached a similar number of inhabitants it had had before.
+It was occupied by the Russian army from the 18 August to 10 September 1914, and again from 5 November 1914 to 11 February 1915.

 During World War II Goldap was planned by the German staff as one of the strongholds guarding the rest of East Prussia from the Red Army on the Eastern Front.
 As a result of heavy fighting for the city and the regions directly east of it, in August and September 1944, 90% of the town was yet again destroyed.
 According to German war-time reports, about 50 civilians were murdered (some raped) by the Red Army on its initial entry into Goldap in October 1944.
 It was the first town of Nazi Germany to fall.
 However, in November 1944 the Wehrmacht reconquered Goldap and would be able to keep it until the end of December of the same year.
-In January, the German positions in far-eastern East Prussia broke down completely.
+In January, the German positions in far-eastern East Prussia collapsed completely.

 Post-war Poland

 After the war, the town became again part of Poland under the terms of the Potsdam Conference.
+The transfer was confirmed by the German–Polish Border Treaty.
 The town was renamed to its historic Polish name Gołdap and rebuilt.
 The town retained its status as a seat of a powiat until 1975, when all powiats were abolished.
 After their re-establishment in 1999, Gołdap was not restored as a county seat, being instead assigned in the years 1999-2001 to the Olecko-Gołdap County.
 The town has subsequently reclaimed the original status, following re-establishment of a standalone Gołdap County.

 Today the town of Gołdap remains an important centre of local trade and commerce.
 There are several small food production facilities (milk plant, industrial slaughterhouse, mill) located there, as well as a paper mill and a small tourist equipment works.
 In addition, it is one of the centres of tourism, with many skiing, swimming, sailing and leisure centres located both in the town and around it.